MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension-getting-started.md

 This article describes three ways to get started with the SQL Database Projects extension:

-1. Create a new database project by going to the **Projects** view or by searching for **New Database Project** in the command palette.
+1. Create a new database project by going to the **Database Projects** view or by searching for **Database Projects: New** in the command palette.
-2. Existing database projects can be opened via **Open Database Project** in the command palette.
+2. Existing database projects can be opened via **Database Projects: Open existing** in the command palette.
-3. Start from an existing database by using **Import New Database Project** from the command palette.
+3. Start from an existing database by using **Database Projects: Create Project from Database** from the command palette or .

     ![New viewlet](media/sql-database-projects-extension/projects-viewlet.png)

 ## Create an empty database project

-In the **Projects** view select the **New Project** button and enter a project name in the text input that appears.
+In the **Database Projects** view select the **New Project** button and enter a project name in the text input that appears.
 In the "Select a Folder" dialog that appears, select a directory for the project's folder, .sqlproj file, and other contents to reside in.
-The empty project is opened and visible in the **Projects** view for editing.
+The empty project is opened and visible in the **Database Projects** view for editing.

 ## Open an existing project

-In the **Projects** view, select the **Open Project** button and open an existing *.sqlproj* file from the file picker that appears.
+In the **Database Projects** view, select the **Open Project** button and open an existing *.sqlproj* file from the file picker that appears.
 Existing projects can originate from Azure Data Studio, VS Code or [Visual Studio SQL Server Data Tools](../../ssdt/sql-server-data-tools.md).

-The existing project is opened and its contents are visible in the **Projects** view for editing.
+The existing project is opened and its contents are visible in the **Database Projects** view for editing.

 ## Create a database project from an existing database

+### In object explorer

+### In Database Projects view
 In the **Project** view select the **Import Project from Database** button and connect to a SQL Server.
 Once the connection is established, select a database from the list available databases and set the name of the project.

 Finally, select a target structure of the extraction.
 The new project is opened and contains SQL scripts for the contents of the selected database.